Go global and successfully grow valuable audiences in new countries

 - Make sure you build for billions.
 New markets will inevitably take your app to places where users face challenges such as poor networks, lower spec devices, and other limitations.
 Be ready to adjust your app to overcome these challenges.

 - Price to local conditions.
-When you enter the price of your app, in-app product or subscription in the Google Play Developer Console it automatically converts your price to the local currency, adds tax (in select countries) and applies locally relevant pricing patterns.
+When you enter the price of your app, in-app product or subscription in the Google Play Console it automatically converts your price to the local currency, adds tax (in select countries) and applies locally relevant pricing patterns.
 You can then override these prices if you want to.
 In doing so consider the local cost of living, purchasing power, competition, and likely demand for your app.
 In setting the price, you'll also need to consider locally relevant pricing patterns.

 - Carefully plan your localization.
 From your content and app changes through translations and onto market launch and promotion, careful planning will help ensure a successful launch.

 - Take your app to market and beyond.
 Taking your app local is usually most successful when you go local with your support, advertising and promotion too.
 Consider how you can support local users in their local language.
-Don't assume that the most effective advertising and promotion will be the same as your home market: you may find that TV advertising doesn't require a huge budget or that local media writers have a strong influence over locals technology choices.
+Don't assume that the most effective advertising and promotion will be the same as your home market: you may find that TV advertising doesn't require a huge budget or that local media writers have a strong influence over local technology choices.